 A look at zonulin and leaky gut syndrome

 Dr Fasano found that a little known molecule called ‘zonulin’ is responsible for opening up the gaps between neighbouring epithelial cells of the gut lining.
 The purpose of this function is to allow certain nutrients and solutes to get in to and out of the intestine.
-However, under certain conditions too much zonulin is produced causing the tight junctions between the epithelial cells to open up too much, creating a situation known as 'Leaky Gut'.
+However, under certain conditions too much zonulin is produced causing the tight junctions between the epithelial cells to open up too much, creating a situation known as 'Leaky Gut' (see Probiotics Learning Lab for more glossary definitions).
 Overly large gaps between epithelial cells allow bigger food particles such as incompletely digested food proteins to enter the bloodstream, where an immunologic reaction is then initiated against them.
 Large intra-cellular gaps can also allow leakage of intestinal contents such as bacteria in to the blood stream, creating systemic inflammation and localised damage to the gut epithelia, whilst also over-loading the livers detoxification capabilities.

 What triggers the production of excess zonulin?